 Well, let's go back to September.

-He is in Orlando, this Fox News channel.
+He's in Orlando, this Fox News channel.

 It's a debate.

-Chris Wallace said, Governor Romney the other day, Governor Perry called Romney care socialized medicine.
+Chris Wallace said, Governor Romney, the other day, Governor Perry called Romney Care socialized medicine.

-He said it's failed in Western Europe and in Massachusetts, and he warns that Republicans should not nominate his words Obama Light.
+And he warns that Republicans should not nominate his words, Obama Light.

 How do you respond to Governor Perry?